the-marcules/standardLibrary/concourse/README.md

 - `user`: test
 - `password`: test

-the target or environment is called `tutorial`
+The target or environment is called `tutorial`

 ## How to start

-run the docker compose file
+Run the docker compose file

 ```sh
 docker-compose up
 ```

-to login run
+Then login

 ```sh
 fly -t tutorial login -c http://localhost:8080 -u test -p test
 ```

-you will be prompted to open a url in the browser. there login with the credentials (see above)
+You will be prompted to open a url in the browser.
+There login with the credentials (see above)

-then you are good to install your first pipeline:
+Now you should be ready to install your first pipeline.
+We will be using the `pipeline.yml` for that:

 ```sh
 fly -t tutorial sync